axel-springer-kugawana/iwb_serenity/docs/css/components/forms.md

 ## Field Group

-Field group can be use to group multiple field inside one group.
+Field group can be used to group multiple fields inside a group.
 A field group is a container with the `field-group` class.
 A field group can contain a `title` and a `description`.

 A field label inside a `field-group` should use the `field__label--ingroup` class.